What is Covered

 Education and professional development opportunities are eligible under the Education Benefits Program when the courses or degree programs meet at least one of the following criteria:

-Are required for a job-related degree program (all undergraduate degree programs and courses are considered job-related)
+Required for a job-related degree program (all undergraduate degree programs and courses are considered job-related)

 ESL, GED, Literacy and related classes are eligible for the Education Benefits Program.
 Academic coursework for undergraduate or graduate degrees, certification, licenses or professional academic credit must be taken from regionally accredited higher education institutions.